paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-073-veterans-health-administration-organization-and-functions.md

 (2) with respect to the programs established under [section 1712A of this title](./chapter-017-hospital-nursing-home-domiciliary-and-medical-care.md#section-1712a), a clinician with appropriate expertise in those programs is responsible to the Under Secretary for the management of those programs.

-**(g)** For purposes of applying any provision of chapter 74 of this title, including sections 7404, 7410, and 7421, or any other provision of law, the Secretary may treat any appointment for a position under this chapter to be an appointment under this section.
+**(f)** For purposes of applying any provision of chapter 74 of this title, including sections 7404, 7410, and 7421, or any other provision of law, the Secretary may treat any appointment for a position under this chapter to be an appointment under this section.

 ### Statutory Notes

 #### Amendments
+2025—Pub.
+L. 118–210 redesignated subsecs. (c) to (g) as (b) to (f), respectively, substituted “subsection (d)” for “subsection (e)” in introductory provisions of subsec. (c), and struck out former subsec. (b) which related to the Assistant Under Secretaries for Health appointed under subsec. (a)(3).

 2022—Subsec. (a)(6).
 Pub.
 L. 117–96, § 1(a)(1)(A), struck out “a Director of Podiatric Service,” after “a Director of Dietetic Service,”.

 Subsec. (a)(10), (11).
 Pub.
 L. 117–96, § 1(a)(1)(B), (C), added par.
 (10) and redesignated former par.
 (10), relating to Chief Officer of Women’s Health, as (11).
 Another par.
 (11), relating to such other personnel as may be authorized by this chapter, subsequently redesignated (12).